denoland/deno/website/manual.md

 ## Proxies

-Deno supports proxies.
+Deno supports proxies for module downloads and `fetch` API.

-`HTTP_PROXY` and `HTTPS_PROXY` environmental variables are used to configure them.
+Proxy configuration is read from environmental variables: `HTTP_PROXY` and `HTTPS_PROXY`.

-For Windows if environmental variables are not found Deno will fall back to reading proxies from registry.
+In case of Windows if environmental variables are not found Deno falls back to reading proxies from registry.

 ## Import maps